Otmar Hasler

 Otmar Hasler (/de/; born 28 September 1953) is a former politician from Liechtenstein who served as Prime Minister of Liechtenstein from 2001 to 2009.
-He was previously the President of the Landtag of Liechtenstein in 1995 and served in the Landtag of Liechtenstein from 1989 to 2001.
+He was previously the President of the Landtag of Liechtenstein in 1995 and served in the Landtag from 1989 to 2001.

 Early life and career

 Hasler attended school in Eschen from 1966 to 1969 and then teacher training college in Rickenbach, Schwyz from 1969 to 1974.
 He was educated in secondary school teaching from 1975 to 1979 at the University of Freiburg and University of Burgundy.
 He worked as a teacher at the secondary school in Eschen from 1979 to 2001.

 Hasler was elected to the Landtag of Liechtenstein in 1989 as a member of the Progressive Citizens' Party, where he served until 2001.
 He was President of the Landtag of Liechtenstein from January to December 1995.
 In addition, he was president of the Progressive Citizens' Party from 1993 to 1995.